How a Crisis Communication Plan Supports Emergency Management

 As expert communicators, PR professionals who specialize in crisis management play a critical role in ensuring both internal and external audiences receive timely, accurate, and relevant information.
-While it’s common for organizations to designate crisis management teams to spearhead these efforts, a 2021 study found that 95% of business leaders feel their crisis management capabilities need improvement.
+While it’s common for organizations to designate crisis management teams to spearhead these efforts, a 2021 study found that 95% of business leaders feel their crisis management skills need improvement.

 In Timothy Coombs’s Situational Crisis Communication Theory (SCCT), he outlines four distinct approaches to crisis response: